fenner/probe-clarification/probe-clarification.md

 Understanding this risk, network operators establish policies that restrict access to ICMP Extended Echo functionality.
-In order to enforce these polices, nodes that support ICMP Extended Echo functionality MUST support the following configuration options:
+In order to enforce these policies, nodes that support ICMP Extended Echo functionality MUST support the following configuration options:

 * Enable/disable ICMP Extended Echo functionality.
 By default, ICMP Extend Echo functionality is disabled.

 * Define enabled L-bit settings.
-By default, L-bit set is enabled and L-bit clear is disabled.
+By default, the option to set the L-bit is enabled and the option to clear the L-bit is disabled.

-* Define enabled query types (i.e., by name, by index, by address).
+* Define enabled query types (i.e., by name, by index, or by address);
-  By default, all query types are disabled.
+  by default, all query types are disabled.

-* For each enabled query type, define the prefixes from which ICMP Extended Echo Request messages are permitted
+* For each enabled query type, define the prefixes from which ICMP Extended Echo Request messages are permitted.

-* For each interface, determine whether ICMP Echo Request messages are accepted
+* For each interface, determine whether ICMP Echo Request messages are accepted.

 When a node receives an ICMP Extended Echo Request message that it is not configured to support, it MUST silently discard the message.
 See {{proc}} for details.